bazitur/brackets-python-tools/README.md

     ```bash
     ~$ pip install jedi flake8
     ```
-  - `docutils` module (optional) for docs rendering.
+  - `docutils` module (optional) for documentation rendering.
 It can be install with pip as well:
     ```bash
     ~$ pip install docutils
     ```

 ## Usage
 This Extension uses Python 3 interpreter in your path by default.
-You can customize interpreter either in Preferences File or in Python Tools tab.
+You can customize interpreter either in Preferences File or in Python Tools Settings tab.

 ## Settings
 Settings are accessible through standart brackets settings interface or 'File' menu 🡒 Python Tools Settings.